chelovekgenek/titanbay-code-challenge-squid-game-main/README.md

 ### Candidate notes

+- Never seen the series;
+- Unclear condition for deaths.
+Who should own a prize after a player's death?
+A guard who killed him?

+### Improvements

 - Add prettier/eslint integration;
 - Introduce services and move the business logic out of route controllers;
 - Add error handling;
+- Add facade for requesting mockbin entities;
+- Add facade data caching to reduce amout of requests and waiting time;
+- Add death entity, 3rd party integration and syncing, endpoints;
+- Fix openapi documenation for new endpoints;